TrackerTD/trackertd.github.io/readme.md

 <h1>https://TrackerTD.github.io</h1>

-This is primarily a repository for hosting mods for Sonic Robo Blast 2 Kart server hosting.
+This is primarily a repository for hosting mods for Sonic Robo Blast 2 Kart/Dr Robotnik's Ring Racers server hosting.
 I do not own most of the mods in the repository.
 I own the following:
 - KC_Haruka.pk3
 - KC_Mail_v1.1.pk3